|Diamond Is Unbreakable

 - That and Take Over the World once he tries to take the Arrow for himself to dominate all life with the incredible power it wields.

-- Hellish Pupils/Uh-Oh Eyes/Wide Eyes and Shrunken Irises: Has extremely small pupils like his Stand except when possessed by Bruno when he temporally gains normal looking eyes.
+- Hellish Pupils/Uh-Oh Eyes/Wide Eyes and Shrunken Irises: Has extremely small pupils like his Stand, except when possessed by Bruno, when he temporarily gains normal looking eyes.
+However, his eyes look as if the irises are simply fragments circling his pupils.

-- Hypocrite: When found out by Polneraff, he gloats about being discovered, this is paradoxical to his usual, xenophobic desire of being seen by others.
+- Hypocrite: When found out by Polnareff, he gloats about being discovered; this is paradoxical to his usual, xenophobic desire of not being seen by others.

 - Let's You and Him Fight: He pretty much set up Squadra against Bruno's team, even if both were against Diavolo.

-- Lightning Bruiser: King Crimson has shown to be able to easily parry, react and even outmaneuver faster than light Stands like Silver Chariot, Sticky Fingers and Gold Experience even without the use of Epitaph.
+- Lightning Bruiser: King Crimson has shown to be able to easily parry, react to, and even outmaneuver faster-than-light Stands like Silver Chariot, Sticky Fingers, and Gold Experience, even without the use of Epitaph.
 King Crimson's speed may be comparable to that of even Star Platinum.
+Likewise, his strength is incredible, and he can rip apart opponents with a single Megaton Punch, rather than using Rapid-Fire Fisticuffs like other powerful Stands, and is so far the only Stand capable of delivering one-hit kills without the use of an ability.

 - Manipulative Bastard: Prefers to control others from the shadows like he does Squadra and Bruno's group.

 - Meaningful Name: Diavolo means "devil" in Italian to counter Dio's "God".
-And "Doppio" means "Double".
+Many take this as his mother or someone dubbing him this due to his bizarre birth.

 - Offing the Offspring: Spends all of Part 5 trying to kill Trish.
 He briefly succeeds when he forces her soul out of Mista's body, but Buccellati saves her by reversing the soul-swapping process.

-- Parental Abandonment: He left Trish's mother for unknown reasons, but he averts the hell out of the usual guilt of leaving Trish behind as he attempts to have her killed as soon it's revealed she's related to him.
+- Parental Abandonment: He left Trish's mother for unknown reasons, but he averts the hell out of the usual guilt of leaving Trish behind, as he attempts to have her killed as soon as it's revealed she's related to him.

-- Sinister Silhouettes: Spends the entirety of his fight with Bruno as one.
+- Sinister Silhouettes: Spends the entirety of his fight with Bruno as one and appears a few times before then as a mobster covered in shadows.

-- Teleport Spam: King Crimson's power makes him look like he's doing this, although the true nature of his power is much different.
+- Teleport Spam and/or Smash Cut: King Crimson's power makes him look like he's doing this on a world-scale, but really:

-- Ultimate Evil: Desperately wants to be this, but ultimately fails
+- Ultimate Evil: Desperately wants to be this, but ultimately fails.
+See Nice Job Fixing It, Villain.

-- Walking Shirtless Scene: Well, it's actually a mesh shirt, for what it's worth.
+- Walking Shirtless Scene: Well, it's actually a mesh shirt, for what it's worth it's transparent.

 - Who's Your Daddy?: Inverse edition.
 To call the circumstances regarding his conception "bizarre" would be a gross understatement.
 His mother was an inmate in a female prison with absolutely no male guards.
 Add in the timing of when she was incarcerated, and the oddly long pregnancy, and we are looking at one very difficult-to-decipher paternity issue, in the form of no viable candidates.
 At all.